 At the age of nine, my oldest son started showing signs of being violent.
 At first, it wasn't directed towards people.
 He would kick doors, punch walls, and yell and scream at me if I asked him to do anything.
-By the time he was a teenager, my oldest son had choked me, tried to tip a refrigerator over on top of me, and would, with a look that would stop me dead in my tracks, tell me "You better lock your door tonight before I come in and slit your throat."
+By the time he was a teenager, my oldest son had choked me, tried to tip a refrigerator over on top of me, and would, with a look that would stop me dead in my tracks, tell me, "You better lock your door tonight before I come in and slit your throat."
 I tried a psychologist, tried having my father talk to him, even thought about sending him away to a military school.
 But, in the end, I blamed myself for his anger because his father had left, so I couldn't make myself kick him out as punishment.

 Eventually, the Vicodin caused me to want to be alone all the time.
 I could handle the boys all being at the house for about an hour, but that was it.
 After that, I made them leave.
-Sometimes, as humiliating as it was, I would even pay my own children to spend the night somewhere else.
+Sometimes, as humiliating as it was, I would even pay my own children to spend the night elsewhere.

-Being a Supermom not only to my two sons, but to many other young men was beneficial only for a while.
-Vicodin turned me from a mother who could do it all, to a mother who was not even fit to raise her sons.
-Although I never put them in harm's way, and 80 percent of the people that knew me had no idea I was even taking pills every single day just to survive and pretend I was a "normal" human being, I am the one that knows how much it damaged my children.
+Being a Supermom not only to my two sons but to many other young men was beneficial only for a while.
+Vicodin turned me from a mother who could do it all to a mother who was not even fit to raise her sons.
+Although I never put them in harm's way, and 80 percent of the people that knew me had no idea I was even taking pills every single day to survive and pretend I was a "normal" human being, I am the one that knows how much it damaged my children.